What is Sewage Flow Treatment to control Water Pollution?

 - Several aerobic biological treatments are necessary for secondary treatment differing primarily in the manner in which oxygen is supplied to the microorganisms and in the rate which organisms metabolize the organic mater

 - Secondary treatment is essential to remove dissolved and suspended biological water-born bacteria using water-borne micro-organisms.

-- This is the final stage of waste water filtration process where the effluent (treated waste water) from the secondary treatment is processed further for its best quality before being discharged to the environment
+- This is the final stage of the wastewater filtration process where the effluent (treated wastewater) from the secondary treatment is processed further for its best quality before being discharged to the environment

 - In this treatment, the effluent is treated again to get good quality before releasing to the environment.